 • Develop academic, professional and creative writing skills

-• Build a close-knit community with other Latine/Hispanic students and learn about the Spanish-speaking community in Ohio
+• Build a community with other Latinx/Hispanic OSU students and the central Ohio area

-• Gain a greater understanding of the conditions and contributions of the Latinx/Hispanic population in the U.S.
+• Understand the conditions and contributions of the Latinx/Hispanic population in the U.S.

 • Reinforce and validate the home language and culture of the heritage learner